College of Professional & Global Education

 The goal of the Pre-Nursing Post-Bac Certificate Program is to guide participants through the entire preparation and application process as competitive applicants to graduate nursing, physician assistant, and similar schools.
-The Program is suited for students who need to take nursing school prerequisites for the first time or retake such courses in order to be competitive in the admission process for health professional schools.
+The Program is suited for students who need to take nursing school prerequisites for the first time or retake such courses to be competitive in the admission process for health professional schools.
 Yearly cohorts of approximately 30 students will take nursing school prerequisite courses in biology, chemistry, mathematics, communication, as well as auxiliary coursework in the form of discussion sections, and a Health Professions Colloquium.
 Optional preliminary and/or more advanced coursework in biology, chemistry, mathematics, public health, nutrition and /or psychology will be available as needed.
 The program begins in the early summer and runs continuously for three semesters, and is supervised by a Leadership Team that includes the Program’s Director and Co-Director.
 The Leadership Team writes a comprehensive Committee Letter that may be submitted with the student’s nursing school application.
 Federal and/or private loans may be available to students with documented financial need.

 Admissions Requirements and Application Process